arlenf27/timestamp-scaler/README.md

 This program takes input from a CSV file for the timestamps of cameras, a LiDAR, a GPS, and the local PC time of each data point.
 It then converts the data to standard Unix time and measures the difference between each timestamp relative to the local time.

 ## Dependencies
 This program requires no dependencies other than a C compiler and library that is compliant with any ISO C standard (ANSI/C89/C90, C99, C11, C17, C23, etc.).
-It is only dependent on the ANSI/C89/C90 versions of standard C libraries such as limits.h, time.h, math.h, float.h, etc.
+It is only dependent on the ANSI/C89/C90 versions of standard C libraries such as stdio.h, stdlib.h, string.h, time.h, math.h, and float.h.

 ## Usage
 To compile, any ISO-compliant C compiler should work without any errors or warnings.
-For instance, `gcc -ansi -pedantic -Wall -o timestamp_scaler.exe timestamp_scaler.c -lm` will work.
+For instance, `gcc -ansi -pedantic -Wall -o timestamp_scaler.exe timestamp_scaler.c -lm` will work on most Linux distributions.
+Just make sure that libraries including the following standard ISO ANSI/C89/C90/C95/C99/C11/C17/C23  headers are included:
+- stdio.h
+- stdlib.h
+- string.h
+- math.h
+- float.h (On many Linux distributions, this is included in libm instead of libc)
+- time.h

+A makefile has been included that provides an example compilation command for GCC that works on most Linux/MacOS distributions (not tested on Windows GCC ports).

 ## Input Format
 - The input file must be a CSV file with ***no header***.